Seafood Gumbo Recipe

 What Is Gumbo?

 Folks love to mix up jambalaya with gumbo but it is its own unique dish.
-It’s usually dished up as a lush soup, often served over fluffy rice.
-It has a great rich broth that starts with a deeply developed roux.
-Jambalaya is actually developed with rice in a big skillet, almost like paella.
+It’s usually served in a bowl like soup over rice.
+It has a rich broth that starts with a deeply developed roux.

 Ingredients you’ll need to make this Louisiana Seafood Gumbo Recipe